What Does a Project Manager Do? Roles and Responsibilities

 • Comparing actual performance against planned/scheduled performance

-Since things rarely go according to plan, project managers must be flexible enough to work within a project’s plan and willing to adapt when necessary.
+Since things rarely go according to plan, project managers must be flexible enough to work within a project’s plan and adapt when necessary.

 5. Closing